Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 In SFCC, jobs are used to automate routine tasks or long-running processes.
 You can run them manually or schedule them to run at specific times.

-• This job uploads all product assets (images and videos) from the product catalog into Cloudinary.
+• This job drives the initial upload of all product assets (images and videos) from the product catalog into Cloudinary.

 • By default, the view type configured as the high-resolution source of images and swatch are uploaded, but you can also configure other view types to be uploaded.